 The Winding-up Committee held a creditors' meeting on 29 January 2010 where it presented its decisions on lodged claims as it was available at that time.
-Follow-up creditors' meetings were held on 18 May and 21 September 2010 where the Winding-up Committee discussed further the list of claims and decisions taken by the Winding-up Committee on claims lodged, to the extent these were available.
-The Winding-up Committee, furthermore, will hold the third follow-up creditors' meeting on 3 December 2010.
+Follow-up creditors' meetings were held on 18 May 2010, 21 September 2010 and 3 December 2010 where the Winding-up Committee discussed further the list of claims and decisions taken by the Winding-up Committee on claims lodged.

-At the Creditors' Report meeting in London on 15th March 2010, the Winding-up Committee laid out its target to complete its review of all claims by 3 December 2010.
-That objective has been reached as the Winding-up Committee has finalized its assessment and decision on all the claims lodged against the Bank.
+At the Creditors' Report meeting in London on 15th March 2010, the Bank's Winding-up Committee laid out its target to complete its review of all claims by 3 December 2010.
+That objective has been reached as the Winding-up Committee has finalized its assessment and decision on all the claims lodged against the Bank before the Creditors' Meeting 3 December 2010.